Narden91/f1-pi-five-xrp/README.md

 ### Using the UI
 1. Visit http://localhost:5173
-2. Click "Create New Wallet" to generate a funded testnet wallet
+2. Click "Get Started" or "Create New Wallet" to generate a funded testnet wallet
-3. Use the dashboard to send payments and track transactions
+3. Use the dashboard to:
-4. Try the "Send Payment" modal for custom amounts
+   - **Train Car**: Click "Train Car" to spend 1 XPF and improve hidden stats
+   - **Enter Race**: Click "Enter Race" to compete for 100 XPF prize
+   - **View Results**: See race outcomes without revealing secret formulas
+4. Monitor your training count and race history

 ### Using cURL
 ```bash